chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_file_system.md

 While running the restore command, If it prompts any error follow the steps given below.

--  check the hab svc status in automate node by running `hab svc status`.
+-  check the chef-automate status in Automate node by running `chef-automate status`.
--  Also check the chef-automate status in Automate node.
+-  Also check the hab svc status in automate node by running `hab svc status`.
 -  If the deployment services is not healthy then reload it using `hab svc load chef/deployment-service`.
 -  Now, check the status of Automate node and then try running the restore command from bastion.